JaKooLit/Fedora-Hyprland/README.md

 ![alt text](https://github.com/JaKooLit/screenshots/blob/main/Hyprland-ScreenShots/Fedora/Hyprland-Nobara.png)

 > [!NOTE]
-> It might or might not work with nobara 39.
+> for nobara 39 and above use the script right below the fedora one.

 #### 📸 More up to date screenshots [`Link`](https://github.com/JaKooLit/screenshots/tree/main/Hyprland-Dots-Showcase)